Technical Standards

 Reasonable accommodations for students with documented disabilities will be considered on an individual basis, but a student must be able to perform in an independent manner.
 Such accommodations will be provided in accordance with Disabilities Services at Johnston Community College.
 The following abilities/skills are required, with or without accommodations.

-Abilities and Skills Necessary for the Profession
+Abilities and Skills Necessary for the Profession:

 - Physical and mental proficiency